 The first iteration of the app was developed by Surrey and Borders Partnership NHS Foundation Trust (SABP) and was then adapted to incorporate existing relapse prevention and recovery tools.

-The app is still in the early trial stages.
+The digital health app is still in the early trial stages.
 We have so far completed one round of usability testing and a feasibility study is currently underway in anticipation of a pilot RCT to commence in January 2017.

 ‘My Journey 3’ is a native smartphone app developed in the first instance for an Android platform.
-If results of the pending ARIES pilot RCT study suggest that the app is acceptable, feasible, and potentially beneficial, we will seek further funding to develop the app for other platforms, including iOS.
+If results of the pending ARIES pilot RCT study suggest that the app is acceptable, feasible, and potentially beneficial, we will seek further funding to develop the digital health app for other platforms, including iOS.

 Potential impact on the healthcare system